 Procurement professionals have been thrust into the spotlight by the COVID-19 pandemic.
 No longer focused on managing costs, procurement departments have been transformed into teams of strategic problem-solvers.

-Peter Malpas, President for EMEA at RS Components, reflects on the findings of the fourth annual survey of the MRO sector conducted jointly by RS Components and the Chartered Institute of Procurement & Supply (CIPS), to assess what those changes mean to the procurement profession.
+Peter Malpas, President for EMEA at RS, reflects on the findings of the fourth annual survey of the MRO sector conducted jointly by RS and the Chartered Institute of Procurement & Supply (CIPS), to assess what those changes mean to the procurement profession.

 The pandemic has shaken and broken many of the everyday systems that organisations and individuals rely on.
 Some businesses watched as their sales flat-lined.
 Others found themselves buckling under the weight of an unprecedented spike in demand.
 Supply chains in particular bore the brunt of the disruption.